33hops/xsibackup-datacenter/README.md

 enabled host.
 It's only the client that is limited by the the trial version license limits.

-KNOWN ISSUES

-You will get this error message after an ESXi reboot when trying to perform an over IP/SSH backup.

-2019-06-21T17:44:27 | Error code 668 at file xsibackup.c, line 668
-Error description: cannot access SSH server at root@192.168.100.23:22, response was: Warning: Permanently added '192.168.3.244' (RSA) to the list of known hosts

-It's just a warning about the key having been re-added to the known_hosts file of the ESXi server.
-Just execute the command again.
-We will fix this in future releases.

 ABOUT TRANSFER SPEED.

 (c)XSIBackup Datacenter has been tested on commodity hardware and